Schools, jobs seen key to prevent repeat of English riots

 It said that up to 15,000 people took part in the riots, which broke out in north London but spread to other major cities such as Manchester, Birmingham and Bristol, leaving a trail of torched buildings and looted shops in their wake.

-Five people died in England's worst disturbances for decades which cost an estimated 500 million pounds, the panel said.
+Five people died in England's worst disturbances for decades which cost an estimated 500 million pounds ($800 million), the panel said.

 More than 3,800 people have been arrested in London alone in connection with the riots and cases are still being heard by the courts.